mac999/scan_to_model_pipeline/README.md

 - 0.15: 2024.8. add pipeline stage architecture.
 - 0.2: 2025.2. [web app service as prototype](https://scan-to-model-app.fly.dev/). bug fixed.
 ![web application as demo version](https://github.com/mac999/scan_to_model_pipeline/blob/main/image8.gif)
+- 0.3: refactoring
+- 0.4: support SAM model for segmentation using CUDA

 # Install
 To install the required dependencies, you can use: